 - The Solutions Exchange is like a Super Walmart, everything you can possibly need for VMware products all under one roof, take your time, stroll around and I guarantee you’ll see many cool products that you probably never knew existed.
 VMware has an incredibly rich ecosystem of vendors that can help solve your pain points and enhance your environment.
 Do make a point of spending plenty of time there, besides learning a lot you’ll leave with pockets stuffed with vendor swag.
 Besides the Welcome Reception on Sunday there is the Hall Crawl on Tuesday from 4-6pm where you can get free booze from certain vendors that offer it.

-- If this is your first time at VMworld or San Fran it can be a bit intimidating, especially when it comes to finding your way around.
+- If this is your first time at VMworld it can be a bit intimidating, especially when it comes to finding your way around, it took me quite a while to be able to navigate the sprawling Mandalay Bay maze with ease.
 If you get there on Sunday try and pick up your badge then rather than fight the crowds on Monday.
-Walking around and trying to get your bearings can help, be sure and use the maps of the Moscone that are published on VMworld.com and in the docs you are given when you check in to see where everything is.
+Walking around and trying to get your bearings can help, be sure and use the maps that are published on the VMworld 2017 smartphone app and in the docs you are given when you check in to see where everything is.
+You can even enable location alerts and bluetooth prompts to help guide you around.
 If you need information don’t hesitate to ask someone, or even better trying tweeting it and you might get a quick answer.
 The more social you can be at VMworld especially if its your first time will really help you out as us virtualization folks are a friendly lot that don’t bite and are glad to help out a vComrade.
-Also be sure and download the VMworld mobile app for your phone or tablet.

 VMworld is four short days and will fly by before you know it, so be sure and make the most of it and soak up the incredible amount of knowledge that will be available both formally through labs and sessions and informally through talking to others.
 More than anything, enjoy the show, I hope to meet many of you there!